 Thai Cucumber Relish

 The puffs comprised of flaky short pastry filled with a well-spiced but not chili-spicy potato and carrot filling.
 My Indian samosa-loving family deemed them worthy of reordering them.
 Accompanying the puffs was a small takeout sauce cup of sweet, cucumber salad that we carefully divided into 3 portions.
 I wish we had gotten more.
 I absolutely love having contrasts in my meal and am currently of the strong opinion that we don’t give side salads and condiments enough credit.
 Something sharp and zingy can break the monotony of a simple dish and take it to a whole new level.

-We had enough leftovers of our mains for a second meal but I really wanted cucumber salad on the side to go with it.
-I had cucumbers at home and guessed that it probably wasn’t too hard to make.
-My hunch was correct – I found a recipe on one of my favorite Thai food blogs, Cooking with Nart – she had already put together a recipe for Thai Cucumber Relish (or Ajaad).
+We had enough leftovers of our mains for a second meal but I wanted cucumber salad on the side to go with it.
+I suspected it was not difficult to make.
+I found a recipe on one of my favorite Thai food blogs, Cooking with Nart which had a recipe for Thai Cucumber Relish (or Ajaad).
 Given the technique of soaking the veggies in a pickling liquid, I probably agree with calling it a ‘relish’ but given the quantities I’d like to consume of it, I could make a case for calling it a salad as well.

 I’ve kept the broad brushstrokes of Nart’s technique but have streamlined the recipe and resized it (especially the pickling liquid) to a smaller amount.
-While the relish/salad served with our curry puffs was on the milder side, I felt the addition of a moderately spicy, red chili added a welcome heat and color.
-Like most cooking recipes, it’s an art not a science so feel free to play around with the type of chili, onion type as well as the shape of the cucumber cut and don’t fret if your measurements aren’t completely precise.
+While the Thai cucumber relish served with our curry puffs was on the milder side, a moderately spicy, red chili coarsely chopped added a welcome heat and color.
+As you make this remember that cooking is an art not a science so play around with the type of chili and onion as well as the cucumber cut.
+Don’t fret if your measurements aren’t completely precise.

-If you do end up trying this recipe out and are curious about making more Thai recipes, I’ve appreciated the approachability of both Cooking with Nart and Hot Thai Kitchen.
+If you find that you like this recipe and are curious about making more Thai recipes, I’ve appreciated the approachability of both Cooking with Nart and Hot Thai Kitchen.

 Beyond serving this relish with curry puffs or satay, I think this would be a great side to any hot & spicy food.
-I personally enjoyed this with a peanut noodle dish designed to use up of leftover peanut sauce, hard-boiled eggs and bell peppers in my fridge.
-I also wouldn’t hesitate to serve it alongside a richer Indian meal or potentially as an accompaniment to a spicier mole.
+I personally enjoyed this with a peanut noodle dish designed to use up leftovers in my fridge.
+I also wouldn’t hesitate to serve it alongside a richer Indian meal or potentially as an accompaniment to a spicy mole.

+Thai Cucumber Relish